-As part of the funding from the BMBF, blog editing and social media was the responsibility of Jöran und Konsorten.
+As part of the funding from the BMBF (2012 – 2020), Jöran und Konsorten was responsible for blog editing and social media.

 Following parnter institutions maintained the dossier pages for the four areas of education: